ccassar/raft/README.md

 method on error).
 The same error can also be squeezed for a root cause using the errors.Cause() method.
 If the root cause is internal to raft, then the sentinel error will be one of those defined [here](raft_errors.go) and can be tested programmatically.
 If the root cause originated in some package downstream of raft, then the downstream error is propagated explicitly.
-Godoc documentation includes examples of how the errors can be handled programmatically.
-A quick example:
+Godoc documentation includes an [example](https://godoc.org/github.com/ccassar/raft#example-MakeNode) of how the errors can be handled programmatically.
+In essence:

 ```
-	n, err := StartNode(ctx, &wg, cfg, WithLogger(mylog))
+	n, err := MakeNode(ctx, &wg, cfg, WithLogger(mylog))
 	if err != nil {

 		switch errors.Cause(err) {